Guide for teachers and collaborators

 Application wizard or

 Application template Template provides the base features for your application.
 Most of the templates are based on container images maintained by Notebooks team.
-Take a look at the image sources in notebook-images repository.
+Take a look at the image sources in notebooks-public-images repository.
 If you intend to use your own custom image, you can choose any template that matches your application type (Jupyter/RStudio).

 Application name Give a valid meaningful name.
 This is the name under which participants will see the application.